 Savings: For your convenience and to help keep our costs and your prices down, all seasonal service plans renew annually.
 At the end of this season, you will start to receive our early-bird discount offers.
 If you don’t take advantage of any, you will be automatically renewed by early Spring at a special returning customer rate and our EZ3 payment plan.
 You’ll always have the ability to opt-out, but we’ll keep your service coming until you tell us otherwise!

-Compliance: The New Jersey Department of Environmental Protection Pesticide Control Program requires us to provide customers with information about the materials that we will be using as part of the pest control program for your property.
+Compliance: The New Jersey Department of Environmental Protection Pesticide Control Program, the Connecticut Department of Energy and Environmental Protection, and New York State require us to provide customers with information about the materials that we will be using as part of the pest control program for your property.
 The below Consumer Information Notice provides you with this information.

 Consumer Information Notice

 Mosquito Shield of East Central NJ

 Mosquito Shield of North East NJ